 Christopher Newport University bills tuition, fees, room and board charges by term.
-Fall bills are posted online the first week of July and payment is due the fourth week in July.
+Fall bills are posted online in early July and payment is due by the date specified on the bill.
 Spring bills are posted in November and are due in December.
 It is the student's responsibility to contact the Office of Student Accounts if they are having a problem accessing their bill.
 Failure to receive a bill does not waive the student from any financial responsibilities or penalties.